pop-os/shell/TESTING.md

 - [ ] Windows moved with the keyboard tile into place
 - [ ] Windows moved with the mouse tile into place
 - [ ] Windows swap with the keyboard (test with different size windows)
+  - mostly works but has bug: https://github.com/pop-os/shell/issues/307
 - [ ] Windows can be resized with the keyboard (Test resizing four windows above, below, right, and left to ensure shortcut consistency)
 - [ ] Windows can be resized with the mouse
 - [ ] Minimizing a window detaches it from the tree and re-tiles remaining windows
 - [ ] Unminimizing a window re-tiles it into its previous location
 - [ ] Maximizing removes the active hint and covers tiled windows
 - [ ] Umaximizing adds active hint and re-tiles into place
-- [ ] Full-screening removes the hint and full-screens on one display (Not required, currently has a bug)
+- [ ] Full-screening removes the hint and full-screens on one display
+  - Not required, currently has a bug: https://github.com/pop-os/shell/issues/222
 - [ ] Unfull-screening adds active hint and re-tiles into place (Not required, currently has a bug)
 - [ ] Maximizing a YouTube video fills the screen and unmaximizing retiles the browser in place
+  - fullscreen bug is present here too
 - [ ] VIM shortcuts work as direction keys
 - [ ] `Super` `O` changes window orientation
 - [ ] `Super` `G` floats and then re-tiles a window